evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Plaid/_index.md

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 80 minutes, while a more common scenario of 10-80% would take 31 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 47% resulting in an actual charge speed including time loss on 143kW.
 Each charge session would take 16 minutes and 9 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22,0kWh/100km, 1000km will take 9 hours and 13 minutes to drive.
-This will requires three charge sessions charging from 5% to 49%.
+This trip will require three charge session(s) charging from 5% to 49%.
 The total time lost for charging will be 53 minutes.
 ### Onboard charger